Colorado jdf916 2025

 2. Begin by filling in the court address and case number at the top of the form.
 Ensure that you provide accurate information as this will be crucial for processing your application.

-3. In Section 1, enter your name, relationship to the decedent, and contact details including your street address and email.
+3. In Section 1, enter your name, relationship to the decedent, and contact details including phone number and email address.
 This identifies you as the applicant.

-4. Section 2 requires details about the decedent, including their date of death and age.
-Fill this out carefully to avoid any discrepancies.
+4. Proceed to Section 2 where you will input details about the decedent, including their date of death and residence information.
+Make sure all dates are correct.

-5. Proceed to Section 3 where you will indicate whether the decedent had a domicile in Colorado or property located in the county on their date of death.
+5. In Section 3, indicate whether the decedent had a domicile in Colorado or if they had property located in the county on their date of death.

-6. Continue through Sections 4 to 13, providing necessary information regarding prior appointments, compensation details, and verification statements.
-Make sure all fields are completed accurately.
+6. Continue through Sections 4 to 13, providing necessary details about prior appointments, compensation for services, and any bond requirements.
+Attach any additional documents as needed.

 See more colorado jdf916 versions